Nkszk/Pymorph/README.md

 ## Extended moprhological filters
 In module "pymorph", structuring elemebnts are defined by three dimentinal array as structuring_elements[index, x, y] where the set of x, y denotes the corrdinates.
-Images and structring elements are limited in unsigned 8bit integer.
+Images and structring elements are limited in uint8.

 1. Maximum of erosions (MoE): the pixel-width maximum of the set of eroded images.

  pymorph.moe5x5 (source, dist, structuring_elements)

-structuring_elements is defined in the size 5x5.
+ (structuring_elements is defined in the size 5x5.)

  pymorph.moe7x7 (source, dist, structuring_elements)

-structuring_elements is defined in the size 7x7.
+ (structuring_elements is defined in the size 7x7.)

 2. Maximum of dilations (MoD): the pixel-width maximum of the set of eroded images.

+ pymorph.mod5x5 (source, dist, structuring_elements)

+ (structuring_elements is defined in the size 5x5.)

+ pymorph.mod7x7 (source, dist, structuring_elements)

+ (structuring_elements is defined in the size 7x7.)

-3. Linear combination of erosions (LoE) : the linear combination of the set of eroded images.
+4. Linear combination of erosions (LoE) : the linear combination of the set of eroded images.

+ pymorph.loe5x5 (source, dist, structuring_elements, weights)

+ (structuring_elements is defined in the size 5x5. weights are float32)

-4. Linear combination of dilations (LoD) : the linear combination of the set of dilated images.
+5. Linear combination of dilations (LoD) : the linear combination of the set of dilated images.

+ pymorph.lod5x5 (source, dist, structuring_elements, weights)

+ (structuring_elements is defined in the size 5x5. weights are float32)

 ## On training of parameters
+All paremeters are trained by TensorFlow.
+The details of the training are explained in [^2] and [^3].

 [^1]: H. Fujisaki, M. Nakashizuka, "Deep Morphological Filter Networks For Gaussian Denoising, " Proc.
 2020 IEEE International Conference on Image Processing, pp. 918-922, Abu Dhabi, Oct.
 2020.
 [^2]: H. Fujisaki, M, Nakashizuka, "Deep Gaussian denoising network based on morphological operators with low-precision arithmetic, " IEICE Trans. on Fundamentals, Vol.E105-A,No.4,pp.-,Apr.
 2022.